Russia-Ukraine war: What happened this weekend (June 11-12)

 Russian forces are using more deadly, inaccurate ordinance as munitions run low, Ukrainian and U.K. officials said Saturday.
 With modern munitions in short supply, Russia has resorted to using old anti-ship missiles designed to take out aircraft carriers.
 However, the munitions are highly inaccurate and can cause extreme collateral damage.

 A former British soldier was killed fighting in eastern Ukraine.
-Jordan Gatley, a former rifleman in the British army, was fighting on the front lines in Severodonetsk in Ukraine's Donbas region.
-Both Ukrainian and Russian forces have suffered heavy casualties during intense fighting around Severodonetsk, a key city that Russia wants to capture.
+Jordan Gatley, a former rifleman in the British army, was fighting on the front lines in Sievierodonetsk in Ukraine's Donbas region.
+Both Ukrainian and Russian forces have suffered heavy casualties during intense fighting around Sievierodonetsk, a key city that Russia wants to capture.

 In-depth